|

 number of clusters: allows selection of the number of clusters used for HCA imaging.
 Minimum is 2, maximum: 50.

-image: displays the cluster image.
+image: displays the HCA segmentation map.
 The number of classes (clusters) are color encoded.
 The color sequence is determined

 by the active color map, usually the color map 'ann' (see function